jonas089/L2-sequencer-utils/whitepaper/03-zk-randomness.md

 Thanks to zero knowledge proofs, we can obfuscate the seed and make it invisible, yet preserve the verifiability and prove that the random number was generated for a Node's public key using the current height of the next Block as nonce.

+Extension: Note that something very similar can be achieved using a common VRF (verifiable random function) - this is usually used in POS consensus